Greetings! Thank you for taking the time to visit! Please see the following the sections to learn about me.

 Off hours, you will observe me most easily as a cyclist, as a geek, and certainly as keeping Portland Weird.
 The sun does not come out much in Oregon, but lack of sunshine has not deterred me from a significant amount of road, mountain, and cyclocross riding.
 I have been on teams, clubs, and ridden independently.
 I was previously heavily involved in the reprap community, building documentation, models, firmware, & helping novices get their machines running.
 I still love to “wow" students & friends with the simplicity of FFF printing.
 In 2013, I published my own printer design, including the full CAD and build instructions under the OpenHardware philosophy.
 Check out my machine, cOssel!
 Of course, as a software geek, I spend a great deal of time hacking away on projects as well.
-I am an AmpersandJS Core Team member and I enjoy programming in NodeJS and the browser.
+I was previously active on the AmpersandJS Core Team, and still partner regularly with local advocacy groups, such as Portland Clean Air.

 To download my resume in .pdf format, please click here.